chinapedia/wikipedia.abstract.en/Page/Naval_mine.md

 Early use

-Chinese_Naval_Mine.JPG'']]
+'']]

 Precursors to naval mines were first invented by Chinese innovators of Imperial China and were described in thorough detail by the early Ming dynasty artillery officer Jiao Yu, in his 14th century military treatise known as the _Huolongjing_.[2]
 Chinese records tell of naval explosives in the 16th century, used to fight against Japanese pirates (_wokou_).
 This kind of naval mine was loaded in a wooden box, sealed with putty.
 General Qi Jiguang made several timed, drifting explosives, to harass Japanese pirate ships.[3]
 The _Tiangong Kaiwu_ (_The Exploitation of the Works of Nature_) treatise, written by Song Yingxing in 1637 AD, describes naval mines with a rip cord pulled by hidden ambushers located on the nearby shore who rotated a steel wheellock flint mechanism to produce sparks and ignite the fuse of the naval mine.[4]
 Although this is the rotating steel wheellock's first use in naval mines, Jiao Yu had described their use for land mines back in the 14th century.[5]

 The first plan for a sea mine in the West was by Ralph Rabbards, who presented his design to Queen Elizabeth I of England in 1574.[6]
 The Dutch inventor Cornelius Drebbel was employed in the Office of Ordnance by King Charles I of England to make weapons, including a "floating petard" which proved a failure.[7]
 Weapons of this type were apparently tried by the English at the Siege of La Rochelle in 1627.[8]

-Bushnell_mines.jpg's mines destroying a British ship in 1777]] American David Bushnell developed the first American naval mine for use against the British in the American War of Independence.[9]
+'s mines destroying a British ship in 1777]] American David Bushnell developed the first American naval mine for use against the British in the American War of Independence.[9]
 It was a watertight keg filled with gunpowder that was floated toward the enemy, detonated by a sparking mechanism if it struck a ship.
 It was used on the Delaware River as a drift mine.[10]

 19th century

-Waud_-_infernal_machines.jpg in 1861 during the American Civil War, sketch by Alfred Waud]]
+in 1861 during the American Civil War, sketch by Alfred Waud]]

 In 1812 Russian engineer Pavel Shilling exploded an underwater mine using an electrical circuit.
 In 1842 Samuel Colt used an electric detonator to destroy a moving vessel to demonstrate an underwater mine of his own design to the United States Navy and President John Tyler.
 However, opposition from former President John Quincy Adams scuttled the project as "not fair and honest warfare."[11]
 In 1854, during the unsuccessful attempt of the Anglo-French fleet to seize the Kronstadt fortress, British steamships HMS _Merlin_ (9 June 1855, the first successful mining in history), HMS _Vulture_ and HMS _Firefly_ suffered damage due to the underwater explosions of Russian naval mines.
 Russian naval specialists set more than 1500 naval mines, or _infernal machines_, designed by Moritz von Jacobi and by Immanuel Nobel,[12] in the Gulf of Finland during the Crimean War of 1853–1856.
 The mining of _Vulcan_ led to the world's first minesweeping operation.[13][14]
 During the next 72 hours, 33 mines were swept.[15]